svarlet/PrimeTables/README.md

 - There is no test coverage for command line option parsing or pretty printing
 - I would like to refactor the prime number generator to extract my Sieve datastructure to its own file
+- The pretty printing part feels hacky because I did not give it much thought beforehand